-- Gain advice, encouragement and support. - Develop confidence and enhance communication skills. - Gain valuable insight into their chosen area of professional interest. - Begin building their personal and professional network, and develop skills to become a proficient networker.
+- Gain valuable insight into their chosen area of professional interest. - Begin building their personal and professional network, and develop skills to become a proficient networker.

 General employability skills

 The development of general employability skills is delivered both through the curriculum and through the Let's Grow programme.